Deliveroo came from an investment banker who wanted better delivery options when he was working late at the office.

 In 2011, Insiders at eBay were convinced their Google search ads were increasing website traffic.
 After all, the data showed that the more money spent on these ads, the more people clicked on the link to the eBay website.
 In reality, the ads weren’t causing more people to click on the link – they were simply guiding a growing number of people who were already looking for it. eBay eventually switched off the advertising and found a negligible impact on traffic.

-Half the planet is on Facebook (pretty much, with 3 billion users).
-But it’s original target audience was very niche: it exclusively targeted Harvard students, before slowly expanding to other colleges across the US
+With 3 billion users, almost half the planet is on Facebook.
+But its original target audience was very niche: it exclusively targeted Harvard students, before slowly expanding to other colleges across the US.

-Ferrari is worth $90 billion, making it the most valuable car company in Europe, precisely because it makes the product hard to buy.
-When Ferrari revealed its new $3.7 million “hypercar” in 2024, it announced it wouldn’t be available for sale.
+Ferrari is worth $90 billion, and the most valuable car company in Europe, precisely because it makes the product hard to buy.
+When Ferrari revealed its new $3.7 million ‘hypercar’ in 2024, it announced it wouldn’t be available for sale.
 Instead, it promised the car to a select group of 800 dedicated customers who already owned a Ferrari (note: the company only sells 14,000 per year).